0xTanvir/ppbackend/README.md

-# UIU programmers
+# Programmers Playground
-A platform for UIU programmers.
+A platform for programmers to easy their programming experience..

 ## What is it?
-UP (UIU programmers) is a platform where UIU programmers can track programming contest path
+Programmers Playground is a platform where programmers can track their programming path

 ## Before commit please make sure to check this

-### gometalinter
+### check gometalinter to your working package
 ```
 gometalinter \
             --vendor \